kjots/geheugen/README.md

 Update the value of the memo.

+The set event handler will be invoked before the value is updated.
+If the set event handler throws an error the set operation will be aborted.

 Any memo that has specified this memo as a dependency will be reset.

 ##### reset()

 Remove the value from the memo.

-The reset event handler will be invoked immediately before the value is removed.
+The reset event handler will be invoked before the value is removed.
+If the reset event handler throws an error the reset operation will be aborted.

 Any memo that has specified this memo as a dependency will also be reset.